DamianE-ops/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-Abdulrahman-Musa.md

 <!-- Describe what you did in the lab.
 Include steps, commands, or screenshots descriptions -->

 ### What I did
-I opened the github repository and did my assignment
+I opened the github repository
+I downloaded the class file

 ### What happened / Result

 it was a success
 ### Challenges I faced
-none
+I did not fork the repository and it failed

 ---